CSCI-4830-002-2014/project-1-make-a/README.md

 I made no modifications to the code.

 ## Arduino Code (10 points)
-[Replace the sample arduino code in this repo with the your arduino code, then put the name of your file here]
+The sample arduino code wasn't changed at all.

 ## Data Sample (7 points)
 DATALOG.csv